genomic-medicine-sweden/jasen/README.md

 ## Tips

-It is recommended that you use latest versions of software tools.
+* Always run the latest versions of the bioinformatical software.

-If you are running an older version of Singularity and you get an error `FATAL: could not open image JASEN/container/*.sif: image format not recognized!`
+* Verify you have execution permission for JASENs `*.sif` images.

-Check the permissions set on image `*.sif`.
-Make sure you have the permission to execute it.
+* Old Singularity versions may sporadically produce the error `FATAL: could not open image JASEN/container/*.sif: image format not recognized!`